subhog/meteor-crater/README.md

 For working examples, see sample project at [http://subhog.github.io/meteor-crater-demo](http://subhog.github.io/meteor-crater-demo).

 See the sample project in action at [http://crater-demo.herokuapp.com/](http://crater-demo.herokuapp.com/).
-It may take a minute to load due to heroku sleeping.
+It may take a minute to load due to workers sleeping at Heroku.

 Source of the API is available for contributing at [https://github.com/subhog/meteor-crater-api](https://github.com/subhog/meteor-crater-api)